Nature-based Solutions and Water | Geneva Nature-based Solutions Dialogues

 - Nature-based Solutions and the Post-2020 Biodiversity Framework | 28 June

-- Nature-based Solutions for Socio-Economic Growth | 30 August
+- Decent Work Through Nature-based Solution for an Inclusive Socio-Economic Recovery | 30 August

 - Nature-based Solutions and Food | 13 September

-- Nature-based Solutions and Oceans| 27 September
+- Nature-based Solutions and the Ocean | 27 September

 - Nature-based Solutions for Building Resilience | 11 October